hoprnet/gnosis-vpn-client-system-service/ONBOARDING-MACOS.md

-# GnosisVPN PoC User Onboarding
+# GnosisVPN PoC User Onboarding on MacOS

 ## Placeholder/to be set up